udaysahu1808/FinShield-AI-Assistant/README.md

 All Rights Reserved.

-This project and all associated files, including but not limited to source code, notebooks, reports, dashboards, visualizations, documentation, and datasets, are the exclusive intellectual property of Uday Sahu.
+This project and all associated files, including but not limited to source code, notebooks, reports, dashboards, visualizations, documentation and datasets, are the exclusive intellectual property of Uday Sahu.

-No part of this project may be copied, reproduced, modified, distributed, published, sublicensed, displayed, transmitted, or sold in any form or by any means without the prior written permission of the copyright holder.
+No part of this project may be copied, reproduced, modified, distributed, published, sublicensed, displayed, transmitted or sold in any form or by any means without the prior written permission of the copyright holder.

-Permission is granted only to view this project for personal, educational, or portfolio evaluation purposes.
-Commercial use, redistribution, and creation of derivative works are strictly prohibited.
+Permission is granted only to view this project for personal, educational or portfolio evaluation purposes.
+Commercial use, redistribution and creation of derivative works are strictly prohibited.

 Unauthorized use, reproduction, or distribution of this project may result in legal action under applicable copyright laws.